lynnfaraday/aresmush.com/fs3/fs3-3/conflict.md

 * Use a semi-related skill at -3.
 For instance, if you lack a Vet skill you could default to Medicine-3 to treat a hurt dog.
 * Use the Everyman rating to fall back on 'common knowledge'.
 This effectively rolls Attribute + 1.

+## General Skills versus Specific Skills

+Sometimes games will have general skills for things like Athletics or Education, which may overlap with more specific background skills like Basketball or Geography.
+Someone with the specific skill should have an advantage, especially if characters are going head-to-head in opposed rolls.

+* For a general task (e.g. Athletics vs. Running), give the character with the specialized skill a +3 modifier for their more applicable knowledge.
+* For a task requiring more specialized knowledge (e.g. Athletics vs. Ice Hockey), give the character with the general skill a -3 modifier for defaulting.

 <a name="specialties"/>

 # Specialties

 Specialties restrict what your character can do with an ability.
-If you use a skill outside of one of your specialized ares, apply a -3 modifier the same as if you were defaulting.
+If you use a skill outside of one of your specialized areas, apply a -3 modifier the same as if you were defaulting.

 If the task is too far outside your specialty (like a paramedic attempting brain surgery or a helicopter pilot trying to fly a space shuttle), then you shouldn't roll at all unless the Storyteller is allowing a Hail Mary.